IELTS General Writing Task 1 – Letter

 - Structure the letter with paragraphs.
 Failing to do so can lead to a lower score.

 - Spend 20 minutes on writing your letter.
-It’s super important to manage your time for writing part properly.
+It’s super important to manage your time for the writing part properly.

 - The IELTS writing task is assessed by four criteria, each of which counts for 25% of the total score.